Bigwormz16/GlyCalc-Project-Source/README.md

 Fork the repository.

 Create a new branch:

-bash

-Copy code
 git checkout -b feature/your-feature-name

 Commit your changes:
-bash
-Copy code
 git commit -m 'Add your feature'

 Push to the branch:
-bash
-Copy code
 git push origin feature/your-feature-name
-Open a pull request.
-License
-This project is licensed under the MIT License.
-See the LICENSE file for details.

 Contact
 For questions or support, please contact us at support@bloodsugartracker.com.